jinantonic/RW-Lab-2/problem-2/README.md

 </br></br>
 ![Sketch](/images/con2.png)
-I found 3 ways to display the post titles having more than six words.
+I found 3 ways to display the post titles having more than six words.</br>
 First way is to use the suggested function programming style of array operation, Array.filter.

 </br></br>